go-vela/community/proposals/2021/07-22_log-streaming.md

      * if the channel is not closed
        * publish the streamed logs from the buffer to the database
        * flush the buffer so we can push more logs to it
-7. once the streaming is complete, close the channel and websocket to terminate the go routine
+8. once the streaming is complete, worker closes the websocket connection
+9. server closes the channel to terminate the go routine

 The code changes can be found below: